Superlattice induced electron percolation within a single Landau level: Experimental ramifications

 More importantly for lattice based Chern insulators (CI), where a topological Chern band can form at zero magnetic field and local Berry curvature can be large (on the order of $\sim 100 T$)~\cite{wang2006ab,wimmer2017experimental,shin2019unraveling}, periodic potentials from the underlying lattice is naturally present and can no longer be ignored like the cases in quantum Hall systems (where $\ell_B$ is much larger than the lattice constant of the crystal).
 Thus even without an additional superlattice, there are many relevant length scales in a CI and their effects on the electron localization and percolations in a Chern band are not very well understood.
-In the presence of weak disorder, the Chern band shows a few extended states (with $r$ not exactly but close to $0.6$), whereas all states in the trivial band become localized (with $r\approx0.4$).
-We take the flat-band limit in our calculations as shown in Fig.~\ref{perc_exp}(d).
-In the Chern band $r$-value indicates that the states are critical in nature i.e. they are extended but not perfectly delocalized, unlike the results obtained for LLL in our work where the presence of perfectly delocalized states are found.
+In the presence of weak disorder, the Chern band shows a fraction of extended states (with $r \approx 0.6$), whereas all states in the trivial band become localized (with $r\approx0.39$).
+We take the flat-band limit (hence ignore kinetic energy) in our calculations as shown in Fig.~\ref{perc_exp}(d).
+In the Chern band $r$-value indicates that there is a larger fraction of extended states~\cite{suppl}, unlike the results obtained for LLL in our work where a smaller fraction of extended states are found.
+This can be attributed to the presence of distribution of (large) Berry curvature in the Chern band of CIs.
 How will the interplay between these length scales affect the intrinsic robustness of the quantized Hall plateau (both for integer and fractional CIs), and if we can use superlattice engineering~\cite{wang2015evidence,dean2013hofstadter,park2009landau,cai2023signatures} to enhance the robustness of the plateau from transport measurement~\cite{regnault2011FCI}, can be very exciting and will be discussed elsewhere\footnote{The precision of quantum Hall plateau (ideally $R_{xy}=h/{\nu e^2}$ for $\nu\in$ integers) in CIs is one of the main concerns.
 Typically this accuracy is $\mathcal{O}(10^{-3})$ in CIs~\cite{chang2015high} whereas for IQHE it is so highly precise up to $\mathcal{O}(10^{-9})$~\cite{schopfer2007testing} that it is being used as the universal standard for resistance metrology.
 Typically more dirt in the CI samples is made responsible for this than that in the IQHE counterparts.
-However, efforts have been made recently on CIs with improved precision toward the magnetic-field-independent resistance metrology but they are still not close to the current universal standard~\cite{chang2023colloquium}.} .
+However, efforts have been made recently on CIs with improved precision toward the magnetic-field-independent resistance metrology but they are still not close to the current universal standard~\cite{chang2023colloquium}. }.
+Moreover, what happens in presence of correlated disorder can be very interesting, as it adds another length scale to the topological flat band.
+Our preliminary results~\footnote{We consider Gaussian-correlated disorder potential $V(\Vec{r})$ such that $\langle V(\Vec{r})V(\Vec{r^{\prime}})\rangle = \frac{W^2}{\sigma^2}e^{-|\Vec{r}-\Vec{r^{\prime}}|^2/2\sigma^2}$.
+Here $W$ is disorder strength and $\sigma$ plays the role of correlation length ($\sigma=0$ for uncorrelated disorder).
+Our preliminary calculations suggest that the results presented in the main text, for uncorrelated disorder, remain intact as long as $\sigma<\ell_B$.
+The results start to differ when $\sigma>\ell_B$: the fraction of extended states initially decreases for $\sigma<a_s$ whereas the same fraction starts increasing for $\sigma>a_s$, where $\ell_B$ and $a_s$ are the magnetic length and superlattice spacing, respectively.
+These will be explored in details in the future.} suggest that the competition between the correlation length, magnetic length and superlattice constant can potentially lead to even more intricate physics and we will explore it in details in the near future.